ATTHDEV/jlib/README.md

 # JSON parser for Go

-Easy to use library for using json in golang
+Easy to use library for using JSON in Go

 **Getting Started**
 ---